adrianjagielak/home-assistant-futurehome/README.md

 Some services are more common than others.
 Some are deprecated entirely.

-todo periodical refresh of devices todo periodical refresh of state
+todo periodical refresh of devices todo links to the .ts service implementations below

 | Service | Example device | Implementation status |
 | --- | --- | --- |